Grv-Singh/imgtec-challenge/README.md

 # Swarm Attack

+This simulation on swarm attack within 2 beehives.

  #### Note : Clear cache once in a while, Github CDN seems to deliver audio not all the time.
 ## Team A : Lime
 ## Team B : Red